igr/tdv/README.md

 🚀 **Offline** Thread Dump Analyzer.

-Disclaimer: I am making this for my own use.
+Disclaimer: While I am making this for my own use, I will _try_ to fix reported issues, as much time allows me to 🤷‍♂️.
-I have no intention of making it a full-fledged tool 🤷‍♂️.

 ☕️ You can still [buy me a coffee](https://www.buymeacoffee.com/oblac) :)